 In most cases, Medicare only covers emergency transportation.
-However, there are situations where Medicare will cover non-emergency, medically-necessary ambulance services, such as in treatments for ESRD.
+However, there are situations where there will be Medicare transportation coverage for non-emergency, medically necessary services, such as in treatments for ESRD.
 A doctor’s note will be necessary.

 Some Medicare Advantage plans may have transportation as an added benefit, but this will vary greatly per plan.
 Medicare beneficiaries should always confirm with their insurance plan.

 Medicaid provides a non-emergency transportation service for eligible members known as Non-Emergency Medical Transportation (NEMT).
 How the service functions will depend on the beneficiary’s location.

 Medigap helps cover costs associated with ambulance services, but not ambulance services themselves.